alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-05-20-before-the-magic-flute-did-clementi-borrow-mozart-first.md

 Mozart was famous in London from childhood.
 The Mozart children performed there in 1764-65, and by 1765 Mozart's abilities as performer and composer were [publicly discussed in London](https://www.mozartdocuments.org/documents/10-may-1765/).
 Mozart's early keyboard sonatas K. 10-15 were published in London in 1765, although these were accompanied keyboard sonatas, not the later solo sonatas.

 Clementi lived in England from the later 1760s and became active in London musical life in the 1770s.
 By the time he left for the Continent, he was a leading keyboard musician.
-It is therefore very plausible that Clementi knew of Mozart, and plausible that he knew some early published Mozart music.
+It is therefore very plausible that Clementi knew of Mozart, and quite possible that he knew some early published Mozart music.

 But the B-flat sonata is a harder problem.
 Mozart composed it in Munich in 1775, and it was not published until 1799.
 Clementi could not have obtained it through ordinary printed London circulation before 1781.